Should I Run the AC Unit 24/7?

 There are other ways to make sure your air conditioning is working efficiently.
 Make sure your windows and doors are properly insulated, otherwise hot and humid air will gradually seep into your home, forcing your air con to work harder.

-Also see to it that doors and windows are closed properly when you’re trying to keep the home, or a certain space in the home, at your desired temperature.
+Also see to it that doors and windows are closed properly during cold or hot weather when you’re trying to keep the home, or a certain space in the home, at your desired temperature.

 Keeping Your System in Top Shape

-Whether you’ve got a single unit, a split system, ducted or evaporative cooling, you need regular servicing to keep it in top condition.
+Whether you’ve got a single unit, a split system air conditioner, ducted or evaporative cooling, you need regular servicing to keep it in top condition.
 You don’t want the system struggling when it is turned on for an hour or 24 hours.

 Annual maintenance of heating and cooling systems usually prevents problems from occurring when you need it to be working.
 The regular service includes cleaning or changing filters, cleaning ducts and vents, checking evaporator coils and much more, which can stop problems from escalating.